Ali-Al-Hadi-Al-Husseini/neutrino-web-framework/stress_Tests/README.md

 | TOTAL|640000|229|0|15413|517.1363610147285|0.0784734375|1095.7778310447559|467.0930389883959|157.20168445076277|436.4965765625|

-### According to tests conducted by me using Apache JMeter, the number of threads used in tests was between 1000-1500.
+### According to tests conducted by me using Apache JMeter, the number of threads used in tests was between 1000-1200.
 My framework outperformed express by approximately 57%-45% (51% average).
 The servers used in the stress tests are listed in the stress tests folder.

+# Tests Done with 1500 thread in two groups one group with 10 loop count and other with 20 loop count

 # Old Neutrino